 What’s the deadline for student loan exit counseling?

 The FSA doesn’t have any specific deadlines for exit counseling, but your school’s financial aid office might.
-If you plan on graduating, leaving or dropping below half time, reach out to your financial aid office for instructions.
+If you plan on graduating, dropping out of school or falling below half-time enrollment, reach out to your financial aid office for instructions.

 5 steps to completing online student loan exit counseling